gvwilson/sensibleadventures/coriandel/coriandel.md

 without me ever since.

 I wiped my face with my sleeve.
-It didn't matter if he was a rat catcher, a duelist, or a dung shoveler, he was still my son.
+It didn't matter if he was a rat catcher, a duelist, or a dung shoveler.
+He was still my son.
 I picked up my bag and set off for my next job.

 ## Recently: Eleñima Disapproves of Her Niece